senzing-garage/g2snapshot/README.md

 3. [Typical use](#Typical-use)

 ### Prerequisites
-- python 3.6 or higher
+- Python 3.6 or higher
 - Senzing API version 1.10 or higher
 - database support for your Senzing database
     - psycopg2 (for postgres)